matt-williams/quantum-dice/README.md

-## A Simple Server with Python Flask
+## Quantum Dice

+You want to play a dice game with someone remote.
+Who has the dice?
+If they do, how can you trust them to honestly tell you the outcome?

+We use quantum entanglement (or at least Wifi) to link the dice, so that either one can be rolled and the other shows the same value.

-This is a simple skeleton Flask server project that works on any of the devices supported by [resin.io][resin-link].
+This project works on the Raspberry Pi with the Sense Hat, managed by [resin.io][resin-link].

-This project simply serves up `"Hello World!"` on port `:80` of your resin.io device.

-To get this project up and running, you will need to signup for a resin.io account [here][signup-page] and set up a device, have a look at our [Getting Started tutorial][gettingStarted-link].
+To get this project up and running, you will need to signup for a resin.io account [here][signup-page] and set up a device, have a look at the [Getting Started tutorial][gettingStarted-link].
 Once you are set up with resin.io, you will need to clone this repo locally:
 ```
-$ git clone git@github.com:resin-projects/simple-server-python.git
+$ git clone git@github.com:matt-williams/quantum-dice.git
 ```
 Then add your resin.io application's remote:
 ```